pverscha/shared-memory-datastructures/README.md

 ### Additional Information
 - The array supports efficient memory management with automatic resizing and defragmentation.
 - Any serializable JavaScript value can be stored as elements.
-- Although it mimics the JavaScript Array API, it is not a true subclass of `Array`.
+- Although it mimics the JavaScript Array API, it is not a true subclass of `Array` since it cannot 100% guarantee that the semantics remain consistent.
-- For cross-thread communication, use `toTransferableState()` and `fromTransferableState()` to transfer the array without copying.
+- For cross-thread communication, use `toTransferableState()` and `fromTransferableState()` to share the array without copying.

 ## Advanced information